 Doctor's Notes on Chemical Pneumonia

 Chemical pneumonia is inflammation of lung tissue from exposure to poisons and/or toxins.
-Signs and symptoms of chemical pneumonia include one or more the following: burning of the nose eyes, lips, mouth and/or throat, dry cough, wet cough producing clear, yellow or green mucus, producing blood and/or frothy pick material in saliva, nausea and/or abdominal pain, chest pain, shortness of breath, painful breeding, headache, flu-like symptoms, weakness, delirium.
-Other possible signs and symptoms include rapid breathing, rapid pulse, skin burns, pale or cyanotic skin and/or lips, heavy sweating, unconsciousness, swelling of the eyes or tongue, hoarse voice, chemical odors and fever.
+Signs and symptoms of chemical pneumonia include one or more the following: burning of the nose eyes, lips, mouth and/or throat, dry cough, wet cough producing clear, yellow, or green mucus, producing blood and/or frothy pick material in saliva, nausea and/or abdominal pain, chest pain, shortness of breath, painful breeding, headache, flu-like symptoms, weakness, and delirium.
+Other possible signs and symptoms include rapid breathing, rapid pulse, skin burns, pale or cyanotic skin and/or lips, heavy sweating, unconsciousness, swelling of the eyes or tongue, hoarse voice, chemical odors, and fever.
 Some individuals die from these exposures.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.